Banner photo is of Perth Avenue Church, taken circa 1898. Courtesy of Toronto Public Library.

 And art has come to the area in a big way.
 The former site of the Perth Avenue Methodist Church is now the photography studio of Michael Mahovlich:

-And the former Ontario Hardwood warehouse – the one filled with Barbie dolls – is now the Division Gallery :
+And the former Ontario Hardwood warehouse – the one not filled with Barbie dolls – is now the Division Gallery :

 As for the the lovely old Perth Public School , sadly I never knew it.
 When I went to school there it was in its present, low-slung 1960s form.
 Likewise, Perth Square is long gone – replaced by Perth Park which, though quite decent, does not invite lively baseball games.

 And so it goes – things come and go.
-I won’t lie, the loss of places I knew (even old factories no one else will ever miss) always hurt me.
+I won’t lie, the loss of places I knew (even old factories no one else will ever miss) always hurts me.
 Happily, though, there’s currently more coming than going – especially in the resident-department.
 I just hope they’ll love the old neighbourhood as much as I do.

 * Simeon Janes’s Tennyson Avenue did not last into the 20th century.
 Also long gone are two streets he, delightfully, named Harold and Maude.
 Harold was never built on, and Maud was later renamed Randolph – likely as a nod to Janes’s early ode to Sir Randolph Churchill.